Chiamaka-Emeh/Power-BI-Project/README.md

 - [References](#references)

  ## Project Overview
   This project evaluates the performance of a digital marketing campaign in India using Microsoft Power BI.
 With 242M impressions,the campaign achieved exceptionally wide visibility.However, a deep dive into the data revealed a critical data integrity issue: the raw dataset incorrectly summed up individual row-level ROIs, leading to an inflated total that misrepresented actual performance.
 To establish a reliable source of truth, I created a custom DAX measure to calculate the true weighted ROI.
 The corrected analysis confirms that the campaign was incredibly profitable and cost-effective, driven by high revenue generation.
-The key recommendations are to Increase ad spend on top-performing product categories that yield both high ROI and substantial revenue, Introduce targeted incentives, such as limited-time discounts, to convert high-intent users who clicked the ads but did not complete a purchase—effectively narrowing the gap between total clicks and total conversions.
+The key recommendations are; for budget allocation, increase ad spend on top-performing categories with high ROI and focus on products generating the highest revenue, introduce targeted incentives, such as limited-time discounts, to convert high-intent users who clicked the ads but did not complete a purchase—effectively narrowing the gap between total clicks and total conversions.

 ![Digital Marketing Campaign Dashboard](DIGITAL_MARKETING_CAMPAIGN_DASHBOARD.png)